Fairlay/Bitcoin-Betting/README.md

 ### Settlement Challenges

 It is possible to challenge settlements.
-In case of a challenge, the settler has a certain time period to deal with the settlment challenge.
-Each settlment challenge requires a small amount of collateral to be put in.
+In case of a challenge, the settler has a certain time period to deal with the settlement challenge.
+Each settlement challenge requires a small amount of collateral to be put in.

-### Node Ban / Node Replacment
+### Node Ban / Node Replacement

 Having a predetermined node to process orders of a certain market involves some risk in case the node is unavailable.
-If however a nodeb becomes unreachable or inconsistent for a few minutes, order processing will continue on a different also predetermined node.
-For this reason, each node that wants to process orders has to determine a Replacement Node.
-In case the original node goes down, the Replacement Node will issue a Node Ban request and take over the order procesing for all their markets.
-Once this request has been mined, all other nodes will know, that order processing has now moved to a different node and will direct their traffic for that market to the Replacment Node.
+If however a node becomes unreachable or inconsistent for a few minutes, order processing will continue on a different node.
+For this reason, each node has to determine a Replacement Node.
+In case the original node goes down, the Replacement Node will issue a Node Ban request and take over the order processing for all their markets.
+Once this request has been mined, all other nodes will know, that order processing has now moved to a different node and will direct their traffic for that market to the Replacement Node.
 Once the original node comes online again, it will issue an Unban Request to revert the state.

 ## Double Spends

 In case of double spends, the nodes that have conflicting states will stop sharing conflicting transactions with each other.
 In such a "chain split" event the node operator will either manually decide the correct state or automatically follow a majority vote based on the node's settings.
 The votes are weighted based on the funds staked in the user account that is associated with a node.

-## Pruining and faster syncing
+## Pruning and faster syncing

-Bitcoin Betting nodes are regulary saving the current state of the node.
+Bitcoin Betting nodes are regularly saving the current state of the node.
 This will allow a node operator to sync his node from a certain state instead of having to process and verify all Storage Units from inception.
-Also this will enable pruining of the ledger if it should become necessary.
+Also this will enable pruning of the ledger if it should become necessary.